Signs of a healthy and happy relationship:

 Anger and depression in children, teens and adults, is often a way we avoid deeper, more uncomfortable feelings.
-You can think of anger and depression as a "cover" feeling, a way a person, unconsciously, tries to hide a more upsetting feeling or thought, Anger and depression become ways to protect ourselves from thoughts and feelings that we do not want to face.
-These thoughts and feelings usuially revolve around guilt or shame or hurt, often stemming from a traumatic experience and for which we sometime begin to blame ourself.
+Think of anger and depression as symptoms or as a way a person, unconsciously, tries to hide a more upsetting feeling or thought.
+Anger and depression become ways to protect ourselves from thoughts and feelings that we do not want to face.
+These thoughts and feelings usually revolve around guilt or shame or hurt, often stemming from a traumatic experience and for which we sometime begin to blame ourselves.

 Sometimes, current events can trigger memories of these painful thoughts sand feelings and we may quickly cover them up with anger or depression.

 Therapy can help by creating a safe place for the individual to gently revisit the trauma and re-experience it in a different way beginning to see the trauma as it truly was: where the individual was the victim, not the perpetrator and where the victim actually has no guilt and shame.
 Relief and healing can be the result.